These labyrinths are made of stones that have been laid on the surface of the soil.

 Megaliths

-One of the most fascinating groups of archaeological monuments are prehistoric structures made of large stones – megaliths.
-Through the ages, people have loved to strain their minds to find a sensible explanation to the many riddles posed by these landmarks.
+One of the most fascinating groups of archaeological monuments are prehistoric structures made of stones – megaliths.
+Through the ages, people have loved to strain their minds to find a sensible explanation for the many riddles posed by megaliths.

 The Megalithic Architectures of Europe